-Allefeld, & Haynes, 2018) or in a different neural code (e.g., van Loon, Olmos-Solis, Fahrenfort, & Olivers, 2018) when a UMI relative to when a PMI.
-This study was designed to use a multivariate inverted encoding modeling (IEM) approach, which offers advantages over multivariate decoding approaches (Serences & Saproo, 2012), to address several questions that arise from these observations: (1) Is one effect of selection to increase the strength of the neural representation of the PMI?
-(2) Does the degradation of MVPA decodability of the UMI truly correspond to a weakening of its neural representation?
-(3) Regardless of the answer to (2), is the retrocuing effect on the neural representation of the UMI sensitive to its status as a discrete object versus as a feature in a multidimensional object?
-The answers to these questions will have implications for broader questions, such as whether principles of object- and featurebased attention also apply to WM, and whether a complex object is represented in WM as more than the set of features that define it.
+UMI relative to when a PMI.
+The present study was designed to use a multivariate inverted encoding modelling (IEM) approach, which offers advantages over multivariate decoding approaches (Serences & Saproo, 2012), to address several questions that arise from these observations: 1) is one effect of selection to increase the strength of the neural representation of the PMI?
+2) does the degradation of MVPA decodability of the UMI truly correspond to a weakening of its neural representation?
+3) regardless of the answer to (2), is the retrocuing effect on the neural representation of the UMI sensitive to its status as a discrete object versus as a feature in a multidimensional object?
+The answers to these questions will have implications for broader questions, such as whether principles of object- and feature-based attention also apply to WM, and whether a complex object is represented in WM as more than the set of features that define it.

-Well-established principles of visual attention, such as biased competition (Desimone & Duncan, 1995) and divisive normalization (Carandini & Heeger, 2012), have the potential to account the finding that retrocuing leads to a weakening of the neural representation of the UMI.
-That is, prioritization of one among multiple mnemonic representations could be achieved via top-down signals from frontoparietal systems that are important for the endogenous control of attention (e.g., Nelissen, Stokes, Nobre, & Rushworth, 2013).
-Importantly, the dynamics of biased competition have been demonstrated, with MVPA, to influence the population-level representation of objects in a manner that would be predicted from single-neuron studies, both in analyses of extracellular recordings from neurons in monkey ventral temporal cortex (Zhang et al., 2011) and in unpublished fMRI data from humans performing a selective attention task (Sheldon, Saad, Sahan, Meyering, & Postle, Submitted).
+Well-established principles of visual attention, such biased-competition (Desimone & Duncan, 1995) and divisive normalization (Carandini & Heeger, 2011), have the potential to account the finding that retrocuing leads to a weakening of the neural representation of the UMI.
+That is, prioritization of one among multiple mnemonic representations could be achieved via top-down signals from frontoparietal systems that are important for the endogenous control of attention (e.g., Nelissen, Stokes, Nobre, & Rushworth (2013)).
+Importantly, the dynamics of biased competition have been demonstrated, with MVPA, to influence the population-level representation of objects in a manner that would be predicted from single-neuron studies, both in analyses of extracellular recordings from neurons in monkey ventral temporal cortex (Zhang, Meyers, Bichot, Serre, Poggio, & Desimone (2011)) and in unpublished fMRI data from humans performing a selective attention task (Sheldon, Saad, Sahan, Meyering & Postle, 2017).
 Indeed, it is the effects suggesting the operation of object-based attention, in a different previous fMRI study of WM, that motivate the present experiment.

-In an fMRI study of DSR by Lewis-Peacock, Drysdale, and Postle (2015), participants first viewed an image of a real-world object (e.g., a baseball) and were then cued as to what dimension of that stimulus would be interrogated by a memory probe: its silhouette outline, the phonology of its name, or the semantic category to which it belonged.
+In an fMRI study of DSR by Lewis-Peacock, Drysdale and Postle (2014), subjects first viewed an image of a real-world object (e.g., a baseball), and were then cued as to what dimension of that stimulus would be interrogated by a memory probe: its silhouette outline; the phonology of its name; or the semantic category to which it belonged.
 Although the performance of classifiers trained independently to discriminate visual from phonological from semantic processing strengthened and weakened in a manner congruent with the cues, unlike in studies that required WM for two discrete objects, decoding for the uncued stimulus features did not drop to baseline levels.
-One possible account of this observation was that we were observing a neural correlate of an analogue of the "sameobject" benefit that is seen in visual selective detection (Driver, 2001; Vecera, Behrmann, & McGoldrick, 2000; Duncan, 1984).
+One possible account of this observation was that we were observing a neural correlate of an analogue of the "same-object" benefit that is seen in visual selective detection (Driver, 2001; Duncan, 1984; Vecera, Behrmann, & McGoldrick, 2000).
 That is, perhaps the uncued stimulus dimensions retained some level of activity because they were an inherent part of the same object from which a different stimulus dimension had been selected, and attention therefore spread to all components of the selected object.
 Limitations of that study's design, however, precluded a strong test of this possibility.